tkem/mopidy-podcast/README.rst

 ------------------------------------------------------------------------

-Configuration items are still subject to change at this point, but basically you have to specify a list of podcast "directories" you want to use for searching and browsing.
+Configuration items are still subject to change at this point, but basically you have to specify a list of podcast ``directories`` you want to use for searching and browsing.

-The default "feeds" directory is included with the distribution, and provided a list of feed URLs for your favorite podcasts will show up under "Subscribed Feeds" -- or whatever you set "feeds_label" to -- when browsing::
+The default ``feeds`` directory is included with the distribution, and provided a list of feed URLs for your favorite podcasts, will show up under *Subscribed Feeds* - or whatever you set ``feeds_label`` to - when browsing::

     [podcast]